-- In a medium bowl, whisk together the flour, baking soda, baking powder and salt.
-Set aside
+In a medium bowl, whisk together the flour, baking soda, baking powder and salt.

-- Using a handheld or stand mixer cream the butter and sugar together on medium until light and fluffy - about 2 minutes.
+Beat the butter and sugar together until light and fluffy - about 2 minutes.
 Add in the eggs and vanilla and continue mixing until combined.

 - Turn off your mixer, scrape down the sides & fold in the sour cream and buttermilk.

 Carefully fold in the flour mixture until almost combined.
-Then continue to fold in the chocolate chips.
+Then stir in the chocolate chips.

 - Allow muffins to cool in the pan for 5 minutes, then continue cooling on a wire rack.

 *If you don't have buttermilk, add 2 teaspoons of distilled white vinegar to a liquid measuring cup and fill to the 3/4 cup line with milk (1%, 2% or whole).
 Allow to sit for 5 minutes to sour before using.